TheR4t/Hello-World/README.md

 # Hello-World
-What up.
-So I geuss I'm supposed to write about myself and stuff...
+So I geuss I'm supposed to write about myself...
 So
 I
 changed